Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence: Theory of out-of-time-ordered correlators: OTOCs

 The name ``out-of-time-ordered'' stems from the fact that Eq.
 (5) involves a sequence of operations that cannot be arranged in a simple temporal order, constructing a time-loop of $t_0 \rightarrow t \rightarrow t_0$.
 The commutator $[\hat{A}(t), \hat{B}(t_0)]$, where the first term is given by $\hat{U}^{\dagger}(t,t_0)\hat{A}(t_0)\hat{U}(t,t_0)\hat{B}(t_0)$, measures how an initial perturbation $\hat{B}$ at arbitrary $t_0$ interferes with a later observation $\hat{A}$ at $t$, by ``rewinding'' the system from $t$ back to $t_0$ after the action of $\hat{A}$.
 When $\hat{A}(t)$ remains substantially localized or its operator growth is negligible, the influence of the perturbation $\hat{B}(t_0)$ is minimal and the commutator also remains small.
 However, once $\hat{A}(t)$ becomes highly nonlocal through interacting dynamics among the quantum elements, the action of $\hat{B}(t_0)$ and the subsequent evolution does not commute so that the squared commutator also grows.
 The growth of the OTOC, thus, provides a dynamical diagnostic of the operator noncommutativity, characterizing the nonlocal spreading speed of initially local perturbations.
 While such a sensitivity is conventionally analyzed by Lyapunov exponents in classical dynamics, the OTOC framework has extensively been applied to quantum computing and information dynamics in black hole physics.

-\subsection{2.2 Semiclassical limit of OTOC in Weyl-Wigner-Moyal formalism}
+\subsection{Semiclassical limit of OTOC in Weyl-Wigner-Moyal formalism}

-In order to connect the quantum OTOC in Eq.
-(5) to classical field dynamics, we derive a classical-limit OTOC based on the Weyl-Wigner-Moyal formalism for quantum-classical correspondence\cite{Weyl1927,Wigner1932,Moyal1949}.
+In this subsection, we connect the quantum OTOC in Eq.
+(5) to classical field dynamics.
+Following several earlier works\cite{Jalabert2018,Michel2025}, the derivation of a classical-limit OTOC is demonstrated based on the Weyl-Wigner-Moyal formalism for quantum-classical correspondence\cite{Weyl1927,Wigner1932,Moyal1949}.
 For definiteness, we first consider a canonical phase space with coordinates $\bm{z}:=(\bm{q},\bm{p})\in\mathbb{R}^{2n}$ and symplectic matrix $\bm{J}$, where the extension to non-canonical system will be discussed later.

 Let $\mathcal{W}$ be a Weyl transform, which is also referred to as Weyl quantization or deformation quantization.
 A phase-space function (or more mathematically symbol) $F(\bm{z})$ is then mapped into a corresponding noncommutative operator $\hat F$: